Mahāsaṅghika Vinaya

 Origin Story

-The Buddha was staying at Vesālī, where he was venerated by and received offerings from gods and humans.
+The Buddha was staying in Vesālī, where he was venerated by and received offerings from gods and humans.
 As explained in detail above.
 At that time, Rāṣṭrapālā bhikkhunī was teaching a son of a Licchavi family the suttas. … He said: “Even towards other renunciates who wear monastic robes, I don’t give rise to such mindstates.
 How much less then towards the teacher whom I respect so much?”
 The bhikkhunī said: “If you don’t do it, then stay close to me, talk with me, hold my hand, and hold my robes.
 When you come I’m happy and will ask you to sit down.
 We’ll turn our bodies towards each other, and arrange walks together.”
 He answered: “Just that is fine.”
 When they had obtained enjoyment in this way, they did it again and again without stopping.
 As the World-honored One said: “When we think about the body, don’t forget that a defiled mind arises, such as a woman thinking about men, or a man thinking about women.”

 The bhikkhunīs told Mahāpajāpatī, and for this reason, she went and informed the World-honored One.
 The Buddha said: “Summon Rāṣṭrapālā bhikkhunī.”
 When she came, the Buddha fully asked her about the above matter: “Did you really do these things?”
 She answered: “I really did this.”
 The Buddha said: “This is an unwholesome thing.
 Why did you with a defiled mind, stay within arm’s reach of a man with an defiled mind … make arrangements together?
 From now on it’s no longer allowed with a defiled mind to stay within arm’s reach of a man with an defiled mind … make arrangements together .”
 The Buddha told Mahāpajāpatī Gotamī: “Convene all the bhikkhunīs living in the vicinity of Vesālī.
 For 10 benefits, I lay down a precept for the bhikkhunīs. … Those who have already heard it should listen again: